robotron2084/animation-retargeting/README.md

 ![Screenshot](screenshot.png)

 # Installation

+This package should work on Unity 2018+

 You can install this editor through [Unity's package manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@1.8/manual/index.html).

-In 2019 you can install the latest from this github by [following these instructions](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
+In Unity 2019 you can install the latest from this github by [following these instructions](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
 Alternatively you can add the following to your 'dependencies' in your Packages/manifest.json file:

 ```